LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Closing dialog doesn't return focus to invoking element

 Another issue with that pesky dialog.
 This time closing it with a keyboard does not send focus back to the button that opened it, which is a failure of SC 2.4.3 Focus Order (A).
-Again, this is something that impacts keyboard and screen reader users, as in a typical site with many links, it may take a lot of effort to get back to where they wanted their focus to be, now they would have to <kbd>Tab</kbd> all the way back to where they wanted to pick up from where they left off.
+Again, this is something that impacts keyboard and screen reader users, as in a typical site with many interactive elements, it may take a lot of effort to get back to where they wanted their focus to be, now they would have to <kbd>Tab</kbd> back to where they were, I'm sure the majority of us have been annoyed when we landed on a snake, whilst playing Snakes and Ladders?
+It's no fun going back to the beginning, when the aim is progression.

 ##### How to find

-Manual testing by pressing closing disclosure widgets with a keyboard and then determinig where focus moves to.
+Manual testing by closing disclosure widgets with a keyboard and then determinig where focus moves to.
 It's not always clear where focus has gone to, as if it is placed on the body element, it's unlikely a focus indicator would be present.
 A nifty little method is setting a Watch Target in Chrome's DevTools.
 To do this, open up the DevTools, click the Console tab and there is an eye icon, it's accessible name is "Create live expression".
 An input then appears in the panel and has the AccName "Expression", simply type or paste the following code snippet into that input `document.activeElement`.
 Now, each time you have the console open and you Tab around a page, that value will tell you which element has focus, which I find useful for those times it's not obvious where it is.

 ##### Solution